 What should I expect when I go to therapy?

 Expect help!
 Once you have scheduled your first appointment with us, we will need to gather important information to ensure we provide you with the best possible care.
 A patient information packet will need to be completed and provided to our staff when you arrive for your first appointment.
 The patient information packet will include a description of what to expect, as well as a patient history questionnaire.
 Your patient information packet can be mailed to your home or downloaded here.

 After a thorough evaluation has been performed, you and your therapist will develop a treatment program.
-This program will include:
+This program may include:

-- biofeedback of the pelvic floor muscles to relearn how to strengthen and improve muscle function
+biofeedback of the pelvic floor muscles as needed to relearn how to strengthen and improve muscle function

-You will be asked to complete a bladder diary for at least 3 days prior to the first appointment.
-This entails documenting amounts and type of food and fluid intake and well as voiding patterns.
-This is very important information to have completely before your first visit.
+You will be asked to complete a bladder diary for 3 days prior to the first appointment.
+This requires documenting amounts and type of food and fluid intake and well as voiding patterns.
+You will be surprised to notice patterns you didn’t realize you had.
+This is also very important information for your therapist.
+We kindly request that you have the bladder diary completed before your first visit.